fenago/snowflake-intermediate/lab_search_optimization/getting_started_with_search_optimization.md

 | **Percentage of partitions scanned** | 99.92%                       |0.22%                     |***99.70% less partitions*** scanned     |
 | **Bytes scanned**                    |62.64GB                       |99.30MB                   |***99.84% less data*** scanned           |

-Want to learn more?
-You can refer to our external documentations for [benefitting from Search Optimization for JOIN queries]

 ----